-The following statement provides an overview of what type of data is collected, how this data is used and shared, what security measures we take to protect your data, and how you can obtain information about the information given to us.
+The following declaration provides an overview of the type of data collected, how this data is used and passed on, what security measures we take to protect your data and how you can obtain information about the information given to us.

 SSL or TLS encryption

-This site uses SSL or TLS encryption for security reasons and to protect the transmission of confidential content, such as orders or requests that you send to us as the site operator.
-You can recognize an encrypted connection by the fact that the address line of the browser changes from "http://" to "https://" and by the lock symbol in your browser line.
+For security reasons and to protect the transmission of confidential content, such as orders or requests that you send to us as the site operator, this site uses SSL or TLS encryption.
+You can recognize an encrypted connection by the fact that the address line of the browser changes from “http://” to “https://” and by the lock symbol in your browser line.
 If SSL or TLS encryption is activated, the data you transmit to us cannot be read by third parties.

 Legal basis for the processing of personal data

-When processing personal data that is necessary for the performance of a contract to which the data subject is a party, Article 6 (1) sentence b) DSGVO serves as the legal basis.
+When processing personal data that is necessary for the performance of a contract to which the data subject is a party, Art.
+6 (1) S. lit. b) DSGVO serves as the legal basis.
 This also applies to processing operations that are necessary for the performance of pre-contractual measures.

-Insofar as the processing of personal data is necessary for the fulfillment of a legal obligation to which we are subject, Art.
-6 para.
-1 sentence 1 lit. c) DSGVO serves as the legal basis.
+If processing of personal data is necessary for compliance with a legal obligation to which we are subject, Art.
+6 (1) S. 1 lit. c) DSGVO serves as the legal basis.

-If the processing is necessary to protect a legitimate interest of our company or a third party and if the interests, fundamental rights and freedoms of the data subject do not outweigh the first-mentioned interest, Article 6 (1) sentence 1 lit. f) DSGVO serves as the legal basis for the processing.
+If processing is necessary to protect a legitimate interest of our company or a third party and the interests, fundamental rights and freedoms of the data subject do not override the former interest, Art.
+6 (1) S.1 lit. f) DSGVO serves as the legal basis for the processing.

 The personal data of the data subject will be deleted or blocked as soon as the purpose of the storage no longer applies.
 Storage may also take place if this has been provided for by the European or national legislator in Union regulations, laws or other provisions to which we are subject.
 Data will also be blocked or deleted if a storage period prescribed by the aforementioned standards expires, unless there is a need to continue storing the data for the conclusion or performance of a contract.

-- 1 The data controller and the data protection officer
+§ 1 The person responsible and the data protection officer

-The controller within the meaning of the General Data Protection Regulation and other national
+The responsible person within the meaning of the General Data Protection Regulation and other national

-data protection laws of the member states and other provisions of data protection law:
+data protection laws of the member states as well as other data protection regulations is: